artmetla/DejaView/docs/concepts/config.md

 * Whether a given trigger should cause the trace to be started or stopped, and the start/stop delay.

 Why using triggers?
-Why can't one just start perfetto or kill(SIGTERM) it when needed?
-The rationale of all this is the security model: in most Perfetto deployments (e.g., on Android) only privileged entities (e.g., adb shell) can configure/start/stop tracing.
+Why can't one just start dejaview or kill(SIGTERM) it when needed?
+The rationale of all this is the security model: in most DejaView deployments (e.g., on Android) only privileged entities (e.g., adb shell) can configure/start/stop tracing.
 Apps are unprivileged in this sense and they cannot control tracing.